 Master of Science in Health Economics

 Students enrolled in a Master of Science in Health Economics program may learn more about international health and management.
 Some academic disciplines concentrate on economic metrics, healthcare technology, and quality studies.
 Depending on the program, it could take a year to two years to earn a master's degree.
+Some course topics in a graduate degree program in health economics might include:

 - Analytic methods